-- B1.7 The Council will permit development proposals that generate substantial freight movements, such as warehousing and distribution, only on sites that are both: - a. easily accessible to trunk or primary roads or can be served by rail; and - b. away from the Town Centre, District Centres, congested roads, and residential areas where they would cause safety, amenity or environmental problems. - 5.19 In planning for developments that generate a significant amount of freight, the Council aims to strike a balance between environmental, amenity and safety issues and the need to support and strengthen the local economy.
-Any proposed development should refer to policy T2.1 and the Highways Agency requirements for developments that access trunk roads.
+- B1.7 The Council will permit development proposals that generate substantial freight movements, such as warehousing and distribution, only on sites that are both: - a. easily accessible to trunk or primary roads, or can be served by connected to the rail network; and - b. away from the Town Centre, District Centres, congested roads, and residential areas where they would cause highway safety, amenity or environmental problems,